 Watch out for more creative experiments along this line of rethinking, like new social sites where human rituals and dramas can unfold.
 Some office buildings have started up beekeeping programmes on their rooftops.
 Training and participation is open to any tenants in the building.
 The idea is to give individuals more diverse and social reasons to go to the office – and help landlords secure more loyal long-term tenants.

-How do we extend Life out to the people who work from anywhere?
+b) How do we extend Life out to the people who work from anywhere?

-One well-established answer for remote workers is co-working spaces, but again, watch out for more creative experiments.
+One well-established answer for remote workers is co-working spaces, but again watch out for more creative experiments.
 In one global marketing agency where most partners work remotely, the company purchased a 40-foot RV in the USA and remodelled it into an office on wheels.
 Staff can book it and design their own roadtrip-plus-business trip.

 Some models at merging Work and Life have succeeded.
 One example that may be worth learning from is collegiate universities, like Oxford in the UK.
 The organization (the university) comprises many sites that it controls (department buildings, labs and libraries) standing amidst many sites that it does not control (businesses, residential streets, restaurants – and of course pubs).
 There is no central gate to pass through to mark your arrival onto company property for the day.
 Instead, university staff are constantly criss-crossing between Work and Life all day long – between spaces, as one Oxford professor put it, “where everyone most definitely knows my title, and where no one gives a shit.”

 Some attempts to merge Work and Life have ended in catastrophe.
 Companies can get totalitarian in their vision of how life should be.
 In the 1930s, Ford Motor Company bought land to make rubber from the Brazilian government and ran it as a state-within-a-state.
 It was called Fordlandia and modelled on the midwestern American town where Henry Ford was born.
-Alcohol was illegal, square-dancing was taught, only English was accepted, and vegetarianism was imposed.
+Alcohol was illegal, square-dancing was taught, only English was spoken, and vegetarianism was imposed.
 Locals rioted.
 The town was destroyed.
 Ford exited.

 The lesson is that Life can't be forced.
 Whether it’s Ford’s utopian town or a company’s mandatory mixer event – if it doesn’t allow space to be organic, it’s empty of what we need to feel alive.